QiyuanMa/Game2048/README.md

 Move the third line to the second line, and then move the second line to the first line.

-4. The fourth, fifth, and sixth 'for' loop (fourth line -> first line) Move the fourth line to the third line, and then move the third line to the second line, and finally move the second line to the first line
+4. The fourth, fifth, and sixth 'for' loop (fourth line -> first line) Move the fourth line to the third line, and then move the third line to the second line, and fin

-5. The final 'for' loop:
-If the grid has been added once, it cannot be added a second time, set addFlag = 0 to make it addable after each operation。 （For example, the 4 number in 4 lines and the same column are '2' '2' '2' '2', after one operation it should be '4','4','0','0', at this time addFlag == 1 to prevent double merging in one operation'8','0','0','0'.
-And then, before the second operation, we should set addFlag = 0 in order to change '4','4','0','0' into '8','I 0','0','0' after the second operation.）

-6. Update the visualization interface. (update the vector)